 The Academic Program

 In order to receive a degree from Swarthmore as a physics, astrophysics, or astronomy major, a student must have taken and satisfactorily passed one of the programs described below.
 In the Physics and Astronomy Department, the seminar is the standard format for most junior and senior level work.
 All prospective majors and minors in the department should realize this when planning programs.
-The seminars are open to all students, both honors and course majors.
+The seminars are open to all students, both honors and course majors and minors.

 In the spirit of a liberal arts education, we note that one need not be considering a career in physical science to find a physics, astrophysics, or astronomy major beneficial and stimulating.
-The physics core curriculum and the astronomy core curriculum listed below both provide excellent training in quantitative reasoning and independent problem solving, skills that are applicable in a wide variety of arenas (finance, law, medicine, science journalism, public policy).
+The physics core curriculum and the astronomy core curriculum listed below both provide excellent training in quantitative reasoning and independent problem solving, skills that are applicable in a wide variety of arenas (law, medicine, science journalism, public policy).
 Since all of the fundamental areas are covered, the physics core curriculum is also excellent preparation for a career in a scientific field related to physics, such as engineering or teaching physics in high school.
 The astronomy curriculum is excellent preparation for teaching astronomy in high school, or working as a telescope operator or data analyst.
 These curricula are ideal for double majors.